Working With a Nonprofit Accountant: What to Expect

 - How do I get started with a nonprofit accountant?

-1. What does a nonprofit accountant do?
+1. What does an accountant do for a nonprofit?

 2. How is nonprofit accounting different from bookkeeping?

-- Writing checks and making deposits
+- Writing checks and depositing funds.

-This specialized knowledge helps accountants fulfill the duties listed in the previous section.
+This specialized knowledge helps accountants fulfill all of the duties listed in the previous section.
 They can help your nonprofit create strategies to boost your financial standing and complete projects in a fiscally responsible way.